yonahforst/invitation/README.md

 ### Invitable

 You'll need to configure one or more model classes as invitables.
+Invitables are resources or organizations that are joined through invitations.

+Invitables must have a name for Invitation to use in views and mailers.

-Invitables are resources or organizations that users issue invitations to join.
-Each invitable needs to call a class method, `invitable`, supply an argument: either `named: "String"` or `named_by: :some_method_name`.
+An invitable needs to call a class method, `invitable`, with one of the following options:
+* `named: "String"`
+* `named_by: :some_method_name`.

+Example: a Company model that users can be invited to join.
+The companies are identified in invitation emails by their `name` attribute:

 ```ruby
 class Company < ActiveRecord::Base